NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 The ``model_type``The model_type argument allows us to specify the type of the model that is monitored - either ``classification_binary`` or ``classification_multiclass``.
-The exact algorithm does not matter, as NannyML doesn’t use the model when analysing data.
+The exact algorithm does not matter, as NannyML doesn't use the model when analysing data.
 This argument allows the :func:`nannyml.metadata.extraction.extract_metadata` function to look for specific patterns in the columns.